International Undergraduate Admissions

 - Do not send cash or international money orders.
 Submit a U.S. check or money order payable to the University of West Georgia.

-- Request that your U.S. school send final, original, transcript with seals and signatures to: firstname.lastname@example.org
+- Transcripts from U.S. Universities - Send final, original, transcript with seals and signatures to: firstname.lastname@example.org

 Submit Financial Documentation

 This information is used to show that you can fully pay for your 1st year at UWG without additional support or employment.
 Prepare two (2) sets of supporting financial documents and email to: firstname.lastname@example.org.
 In the subject line, type: Financial Verification, <your name>, <semester start date>